-context_handle

-The context under which the message will be sent
+context_handle The context under which the message will be sent.

 qop_req A requested QOP (Quality of Protection).
-This is

-the cryptographic algorithm used in generating the MIC.
+This is the cryptographic algorithm used in generating the MIC.
 For portability's sake, applications should specify the default QOP by setting this argument to GSS_C_QOP_DEFAULT whenever possible.
+(See form of a gss_buffer_desc object; see "Strings and Similar Data" on page 17.
+Must be freed up with gss_release_buffer() when you have finished with it.

-(See Appendix C on specifying a non-default QOP.)
+Appendix C on specifying a non-default QOP.)